iam-agf/Algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures

-  A list of algorithms I wrote in order to learn about them.
+  A list of algorithms and data structures I wrote in order to learn about them.
 If they need any explanation in the code implementation, it will be added.
   This list can be stuck when I don't have time to implement new ones, but anyone who wants to add any algorithm is welcome.
   All the implementations here will be in Python3.